ferrilab/bitvec/README.md

 integer storage, like [binaries][erl_bit] in Erlang.

-If you need to view memory as bit-addressed instead of byte-addressed, then `bitvec` is the fastest, most complete, and Rust-idiomatic crate for you.
+If you need to view memory as bit-addressed instead of byte-addressed, then `bitvec` is the most capable, complete, and Rust-idiomatic crate for you.

 ## Introduction